 Folger Barn Preservation

-The historic Folger Estate Stable in Wunderlich Park has been fully renovated and future generations can enjoy its architecture and history tours, children programming, as well as horse boarding and equestrian programs.
+The historic Folger Estate Stable in Wunderlich Park has been fully renovated and future generations can enjoy its architecture and history tours, children programming, as well as horse boarding.

 This project was a recipient of proceeds raised by Woodside Day of the Horse 2006, 2007, and 2008.